kai-e/kai-e.github.io/ReadMe.md

 [Formalisations and proofs](misc/PVS/) of problems, e.g., from the "100 list" in [PVS](https://pvs.csl.sri.com/index.html).

+[Build instructions for PVS on ARM Macs](misc/PVS/ARMbuild/) (tested on M2, should be ok for M1, too).
 <!-- ## Life -->

 <!-- ### lit -->